tholman/the-indie-web/content/posts/2020-02-15-eight-bit-code.md

 {{< twitter 1227301710407831557 >}}

 Really, the whole account is worth the follow.
-I can tell right now, we're just watching the tipping point of what will be a marvelous collection of beautiful code!
+I can tell right now that we're just at the tipping point of what will be a marvelous collection of beautiful code!

 ➶ [BBCMicroBot](https://twitter.com/bbcmicrobot/)